bradgwest/paap/write/paper.md

     - Brad West
 keywords: ["computer vision", "autoencoder", "clustering", "fine art"]
 abstract: |
-    This is an abstract which has yet to be written.
+    An abstract which has yet to be written.
 documentclass:
     - article
 hyperrefoptions: